 - Hometown: New Orleans, LA

 Hey y'all!
 My name is Raymond, or Ray for short!
-Some baseline things you need to know about me: my favorite food is ice cream, I am gluten-free, I love my family more than anything, and my favorite activity, BY FAR, is sleeping.
+Some baseline things you need to know about me: my favorite food is ice cream, I am gluten-free, and I love my family more than anything.

 I was born and raised in New Orleans (Who Dat!
-Next year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
-Growing up in Dallas was a great experience, but I am stoked to be a transplant Austinite.
+This year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
+Growing up in Dallas was a great experience, but I love being a transplant Austinite.

 Why I Ride